Skip to content

 Configuration Management#

-1. Use environment variables for sensitive data
+1. Use environment variables for all sensitive data

-2. Use separate config files for different environments
+2. Use separate config files per environment

 3. Validate configuration in CI/CD pipelines